Tutorial 1: Design Mode — From Idea to Production

 - Open ileen.hypaz.com and sign in.

-- In the left sidebar, click the project selector dropdown → New project.
+- In the left sidebar, click the project selector dropdown → New Project.

 - Fill in the modal:

-- Project name — a short, memorable name (e.g. E-commerce Platform).
+- Project Name — a short, memorable name (e.g. E-commerce Platform).

 - Click Create Project.
 Ileen analyses your description and creates the project workspace.